 Campaign types are centred around Google's advertising networks: the Google Search Network, the Google Display Network and the YouTube Network.

-These networks make up all of the places where your ads can appear, including Google sites, websites that show relevant Google ads and other placements – like mobile apps.
+These networks make up all of the places in which your ads can appear, including Google sites, websites that show relevant Google ads and other placements – such as mobile apps.